umida-boltaeva/Zendesk-coding-challenge/README.md

 # Zendesk Ticket Viewer (Intern Coding Challenge)

 This is a CLI-based ticket viewer app made using Zendesk API.
-There are 102 tickets overall and there a few options for you to use the app.
+There are 102 tickets overall and a few options for you to use the app.
 You can:

 - see menu by typing "menu";
 - view all tickets, 25 at a time;